 (2) Subject to this Act, the business of the Board shall be conducted in such manner as the Board determines.

-[Section 14 amended by No. 17 of 2006 s.
+[Section 14 amended: No. 17 of 2006 s.
 10.]

 15. Officers of the Board

 (1) The Board may appoint a secretary to be the chief executive officer of the Board and such other officers and employees as it requires and as the Minister may approve to assist the Board in carrying out its duties and functions under this Act.